-Trump tweets video with 'white power' chant then deletes it
+US President Donald Trump tweets video with 'white power' chant then deletes it

 In 2017, Trump responded to clashes in Charlottesville, Virginia, between white nationalists and counter-protesters by saying there were "very fine people on both sides".

-She added, "It's about what the president believes and it's time for this country to really face that."
+"It's about what the President believes and it's time for this country to really face that."